Project structure

 Series files

-HydPy currently supports three different time series file formats, of which the ASCII and the NetCDF-CF format should be the right choice in almost all applications.
+HydPy currently supports three different time series file formats, of which the ASCII and the NetCDF-CF format should be the right choice in most applications.

 Internally, each ASCII file starts with information about the covered data period and the temporal resolution, described via a Timegrid instance.
 Consider the following example: